dirigiblelabs/sample-ide-perspective/README.md

 - `name`: The name of this perspective
 - `link`: Relative link to the main html file which contains the perspective and all subviews.
-- `order`: Every perspective should have a button in the WebIDE sidebar which will lead to the perspective using the link. 'order' is the position of the button in the sidebar.
-Bigger number means lower position.
+- `order`: Every perspective should have a button in the WebIDE sidebar which will lead to the perspective view. 'order' is the position of the button in the sidebar.
+Bigger number equals lower position.
 - `image`: Name of the icon from the Font Awesome icon set.

-2. View/Subview extention
+2. View/Subview extension

 ```
 // ide-gmn/extensions/gmn-game.extension